 Before we move on to analyzing reports, there’s one more useful thing to do — building segments.
 As you already know, not everything is worth collecting and exploring.
 The clearer your data will be in the beginning, the better your reports will look.

-Creating segments will help you organize data into subsets, smaller pieces of the whole.
+Creating segments will help you organize data into smaller pieces of the whole.
 Instead of looking at all visits on your website, you’ll be able to see filtered visits.
 For example, you will see a group of new visitors, returning visitors, or people from a particular country.

 There are dozens of conditions by which you can define your segments.
 So before you build your first group, think about what data is most important to you.
 Remind yourself about the website goals and KPIs from your tracking plan, and try to define groups of people you want to analyze separately.

 To help you out, we’ll walk you through our example of Clear Bank.
-The first goal we’ve set for Clear Bank’s website was to inform people well about the bank’s offer.
+The first goal we’ve set for the Clear Bank’s website was to inform people well about the bank’s offer.
 Our KPIs were:

 - The number of new visitors on pages with the offer.